YueYANG1996/KnoBo/README.md

 ## Directories
-* `data/` : Contains the data for all experiments.
+* `data/`: Contains the data for all experiments.
-  - `data/bottlenecks/` : Contains the concept bottleneck created using medical documents.
+  - `data/bottlenecks/`: Contains the concept bottleneck created using medical documents.
-  - `data/datasets/` : Contains the splits for all datasets.
-You may need to download the images of each dataset from their original sources.
+  - `data/datasets/`: This contains the splits for all datasets.
+You may need to download the images of each dataset from its original sources.
 Please refer to the [DATASETS.md](DATASETS.md) for more details.
-  - `data/features/` : Contains the features extracted from different models.
+  - `data/features/`: Contains the features extracted from different models.
-  - `data/grounding_functions/` : Contains the grounding functions for each concept in the bottleneck.
+  - `data/grounding_functions/`: Contains the grounding functions for each concept in the bottleneck.
-  - `data/results/` : Contains the results of all experiments.
+  - `data/results/`: Contains the results of all experiments.

-* `modules/` : Contains the scripts for all experiments.
+* `modules/`: Contains the scripts for all experiments.
-  - [`modules/cbm.py`](modules/cbm.py) : Contains the script for the running linear-based models, including KnoBo, linear probing, and PCBM.
+  - [`modules/cbm.py`](modules/cbm.py): Contains the script for the running linear-based models, including KnoBo, linear probing, and PCBM.
-  - [`modules/extract_features.py`](modules/extract_features.py) : Contains the script for extracting image features using different models.
+  - [`modules/extract_features.py`](modules/extract_features.py): Contains the script for extracting image features using different models.
-  - [`modules/train_grounding.py`](modules/train_grounding.py) : Contains the script for training the grounding functions for each concept in the bottleneck.
+  - [`modules/train_grounding.py`](modules/train_grounding.py): Contains the script for training the grounding functions for each concept in the bottleneck.
   - [`modules/end2end.py`](modules/end2end.py) : Contains the script for training the end-to-end model, including ViT and DenseNet.
-  - [`modules/LSL.py`](modules/LSL.py) : Contains the script for fine-tuning CLIP with knowledge (Language-shaped Learning).
+  - [`modules/LSL.py`](modules/LSL.py): Contains the script for fine-tuning CLIP with knowledge (Language-shaped Learning).
   - [`modules/models.py`](modules/models.py) : Contains the models used in the experiments.
   - [`modules/utils.py`](modules/utils.py) : Contains the utility functions.